We discussed consent issues around a single example last night, example follows:

 "Mary and Bob know each other from class, and they decide to go out together one evening.
 They go to a bar, and each consumes several drinks.
 Mary goes to the bathroom, and when she comes out she has her shirt untucked and her bra is off.
 She suggests they go back to her room and order dinner in.
 They eat dinner and lie next to each other on the floor.
 Bob caresses her face and kisses her.
 Mary enjoys it and kisses him back.
 Bob then carries Mary to the bed and kisses her again.
 Mary realizes what is happening and says, “No, I don’t want to do this.”
 Bob removes all of her clothes.
 Mary mumbles, “No,” very softly and then realizes that she will probably have to give in."

-Several interesting things came out of discussion of this scenario.
+Several interesting things came out of the discussion of this scenario.
 Firstly it seems like people are willing to see her initial actions OVER her later words.
-There's a lot of 'the implicit consent in removing her bra' (if that's consent for something then I dare a man to wear an underwire all night without getting bored with it and stuffing it in his manbag).
+There was a lot of 'the implicit consent in removing her bra' (if that's consent for something then I dare a man to wear an underwire all night without getting bored with it and stuffing it in his manbag).

 Honestly the conversation we were having felt a little like beating my head against a wall.
 Because *side b* kept bringing the debate back to metaphors to try to clear things up from his perspective, but without understanding that apples are not oranges.
 A driving situation will literally NEVER correlate to a sexual assault situation.
 Rather than discussing things that were already on the table, metaphor after metaphor was presented to show why the Mary and Bob story was unreasonable.